 What is the monthly payment on a $50,000 home equity loan?

-It depends on your interest rate and term length.
-The monthly payment on a $50,000 home equity loan with an 8% rate and 10-year term would be roughly $600.
+The monthly payment on a $50,000 home equity loan would depend on your interest rate and term length.
+For example, the monthly payment on a $50,000 home equity loan with an 8% rate and 10-year term would be roughly $600.

 Do you have to pay back a home equity loan?

 Yes, you have to pay back a home equity loan.
-These loans have "repayment periods," which can last from five to 30 years.
-You'll repay the loan in fixed monthly installments.
+Depending on the term length, you'll repay the loan in fixed monthly installments for five to 30 years.

 How do I qualify for a home equity loan?

-To qualify for a home equity loan, you'll likely need an LTV ratio of 80% or less, a DTI ratio of 43% or less, and a minimum credit score of 680.
-Each lender has different requirements, though.
+To qualify for a home equity loan, you'll likely need 20% equity in your house, a DTI ratio of 43% or less, and a credit score of around 680.
+Each lender has different requirements, though, so it may be possible to qualify with less equity and a lower credit score in some cases.

 What are the typical term lengths and interest rates for a home equity loan?

-Home equity loan repayment terms typically lasts between five and 30 years.
-Your home equity loan interest rate depends on your term length and personal finances, but you can probably expect to pay roughly 8.50% to 10.25% right now.
+Home equity loan repayment terms typically last between five and 30 years.
+Your home equity loan interest rate depends on your term length, lender, credit score, and personal finances, but you can probably expect to pay roughly 8% to 10% right now.